Recount Procedures (California Elections Code Sec. 15600-15634)

 If the initial request for a recount does not specify the order of precincts, the Registrar of Voters will determine the order of any count.
 Any change to the order must be requested in writing and approved by the Registrar of Voters.

 Requests to review relevant material must be included in the written request for the recount.
 If requested, review of relevant material will be scheduled by the Registrar of Voters after recount has started.

 The recount shall be commenced not more than seven days following receipt of the request for a recount.
-The recount is conducted between the hours of 9:00 AM and 4:00 PM Monday through Friday until completed or discontinued by the requestor.
+The recount is conducted a minimum of six hours per day between the hours of 8:30 AM and 5:00 PM Monday through Friday until completed or discontinued by the requestor.
 There will be two fifteen minute breaks and up to a one hour lunch period for Elections staff.

 The Registrar of Voters will provide for the security of the ballots.
 Any additional security measures will be provided at the discretion of the election official and included, if needed, as part of the cost of the recount.